douglas125/AzureMLDeploy/README.md

 The base code for Azure Functions can be found in azure_function_app folder.
 The simplest way to get started is to create a new function app and create the 4 endpoints needed (2 for client: send task and receive results, 2 for MLServer: retrieve task and send results).
 Copy and paste each function code and create the Integration with Azure Blob Storage.

+Note: the machine learning model will NOT necessarily run in the Azure Function App.
+It will run in a machine learning server of your choice, which could be local, deployed to a VM or to a container.

 # What is in this repository?

 - Source code for the Azure Function App that handles client and MLServer data;